eytans/TheSy/README.md

 Optionally you can retrieve a docker image containing an installed version of TheSy without building it yourself.
 This is available using `docker pull eytansingher/thesy:latest`.
+If you have an image in tar format, use `docker load -i <tar file>`, and then run the loaded image using `docker run --memory="32g" -it --entrypoint bash <image name>`.

 ## Usage